-When speed is your top priority, put ExpressVPN at the top of your VPN consideration list.
-The company operates a large network of well over 2,000 servers in 94 different countries, each providing fast and stable connections around the globe.
+When speed is your top priority, ExpressVPN demands a second look.
+The company operates a large network of well over 3,000 servers in 94 different countries, each providing fast and stable connections around the globe.
 This enables you to use any video streaming service and watch high-quality content without fear of buffering or throttling.
 ExpressVPN even offers in-app speed tests so you can measure performance and switch servers for an optimal connection at all times.

 ExpressVPN delivers all of this speed without sacrificing privacy or security.
 Your data is wrapped in tough 256-bit AES encryption, and no traffic logs are ever created, keeping everything invisible to third parties, including your ISP.
 Other features include unlimited bandwidth, no restriction on P2P or torrent traffic, no speed caps, and easy to use software for Windows, Mac, Linux, Android, and iOS.

 Read our full ExpressVPN review.

 - Unblocks US Netflix, BBC iPlayer, Hulu and Amazon Prime

 - AES-256 encryption

 - Customer Service (24/7 Chat).